Lead Generation for Higher Education – Strategy & Case Study

 Other ways to generate leads for higher education

-If you aren’t ready to give Linkedin lead generation a go, you could either reach out to us here and let us generate 20+ qualified leads for you; or try out different types of higher education marketing
+If you aren’t ready to give LinkedIn lead generation a go, you could either reach out to us here.

 Social Media Marketing

-Some companies who are targeting higher educational institutes make use of social media platforms such as Instagram, Facebook, Tik Tok and Twitter.
+Some companies who are targeting higher educational institutes make use of social media platforms such as Instagram, Facebook, X, and Tik Tok.

 These leads might take some more time to generate, as you will need to develop a brand following, but it has proven effective.
 Especially if you are targeting student leads for your university.